 - Students receiving veterans benefits can apply them to study abroad as long as they are making progress toward a degree.

 - If you receive a housing stipend on the Syracuse University campus, you will continue to receive that stipend while abroad.

 There are required courses for the Military Science minor that all ROTC students take during junior and senior year.
 If an ROTC student wishes to go abroad their junior or senior year, ROTC staff can arrange for distance learning.
-ROTC students are invited to reach out to Jackie Page, an SU Abroad global ambassador who studied abroad at the SU London Center during her junior year.

 Syracuse University Resources:

-- Additional Veteran and Military Resources
+- Additional Veteran and Military Resources for Students

-- Veterans and Military-Connected Students Viewbook (Download PDF version)
+- Veterans and Military-Connected Students Guide

 Syracuse University participates in the Yellow Ribbon Program, agreeing to make additional funds available without an additional charge to GI Bill® entitlements.
 The VA matches this voluntary contribution.
-View the tuition guide [PDF]